-The lift-accessed backcountry of Saddle Peak by Alex Marienthal, photos by Travis Andersen addle Peak sits south of Bridger Bowl as a pair of equally high points on the ridgeline.
+Saddle Peak sits south of Bridger Bowl as a pair of equally high points on the ridgeline.
 The familiar eastern slope rises 3,500 feet above the highway on the way to Bridger Bowl, and provides an iconic view to those at the ski area.
 The peak's extraordinary gullies and faces are the siren's song to the southwest Montana powder skier.